Occult, no PED wet ARMD, = Mixed (predominantly or minimally classic CNV with occult CNV)

 type 1 cnv

 In this type of ARMD, there are new blood vessels, but they are not clearly seen with the angiogram.
 'Occult' CNV is the term given to a specific 'blotchy' appearance of the angiogram.
-Occult ARMD is probably an early phase of classic, see .
+This is probably an early phase of classic, see .
 Occult and classic patterns can occur together.
 Anti-VEGF drugs generally help.
 The symptoms of this type of CNV are the same as 'classic CNV', except the condition takes longer to develop.
-Without treatment, this type 2 occult CNV usually turns into classic CNV over the next months or years, to cause poor central vision.
+Without treatment, this usually turns into classic CNV over the next months or years, to cause poor central vision.

-- Large occult membranes can develop haemorrhages with anti-VEGF treatment (BJO 2008).
+- Large CNV membranes can develop haemorrhages with anti-VEGF treatment (BJO 2008).

 - photo another another..occult/mixed another flash another large diagram